tess1o/go-ecoflow-exporter/docs/quickstart.md

     - `ECOFLOW_EMAIL` - your email address that you use to log in to the Ecoflow mobile app
     - `ECOFLOW_PASSWORD` - your ecoflow password
     - `ECOFLOW_DEVICES` - the list of devices serial numbers separated by comma.
 For instance: `SN1,SN2,SN3`
+    - `ECOFLOW_DEVICES_PRETTY_NAMES` - the key/value map of custom names for your devices.
+Key is a serial number, value is a device name you want to see in Grafana Dashboard.
+It's helpful to see a meaningful name in Grafana dashboard instead of a serial number.It's optional but either `ECOFLOW_DEVICES` or `ECOFLOW_DEVICES_PRETTY_NAMES` should be populated.
+Example: `ECOFLOW_DEVICES_PRETTY_NAMES={"R33XXXXXXXXX":"My Delta 2", "R33YYYYY":"Delta Pro backup"}`.

 3. (OPTIONALLY) Update other variables if you need to:
     - `GRAFANA_USERNAME` - admin username in Grafana.
 Default value: `grafana`.
 Can be changed later in Grafana UI